 As a result, I feel as detached as ever.
 I only ever refer to myself as “autistic” because I have most of the characteristics on the ASD spectrum, and it does disable me – without question.
 However, I find that I always have to explain / defend my autism diagnosis to NTs, correcting their mistakes and clearing up misconceptions.
 It’s a wonder that I want to talk to anyone anymore!
 Being an adult – it’s even worst.

 By far, children with autism get the lion’s share of support, assistance, understanding and media attention.
 Of course, this makes sense.
 Early intervention could guide them towards bright, productive futures.
 However, let’s not discount the collective power of the “autism parents” – as they are sometimes referred to in the press.
 Within a powerful, dramatic parent / child narrative, they successfully court social media; something I could never do.
 A force to reckon with, Premier Doug Ford crossed them at his peril, quickly rethinking his autism cuts and shuffling cabinet ministers as a result.
 Nothing wrong with that.
 Good on them!
-But, adults with autism – we are ghosts.
+But, adults with autism – too often we are ghosts.
 We drift through the cracks, floating around the action.
-I can’t even get MPs and MPPs to acknowledge receipt of my emails, let alone initiate positive change!
-And, according to a Swedish study on average life expectancy of autistic adults, I only have 54 years to try initiating change – ouch!

 I guess my message to “autism parents” is your children’s future may well be … ME!
 US!
 The autistic adults!
 We’re over here!
-Not waving – drowning!
-Gasping, dying – but somehow still alive.
 If there’s no future for us, what future will there be for your children?

 In conclusion, does the HFA label conveniently exclude some of us from government funded assistance and resources?
 Is it merely a sign of NTs struggle to adjust to and manage a complex spectrum of conditions that they cannot comprehend or empathise with?
 Is this why they are reluctant to acknowledge autism in adults?
 Is the current model, focusing on children and compartmentalising people who share many of the same traits, overly simplistic?
 Should we all just be called “autistic”, with the same benefits extended to all?
 Shouldn’t WE be asked for our input on these matters?
 I’ll leave you to ponder these questions.
 But guess what my answers would be.
 I’ll give you a hint – I’d give the same answer each time!